Sampling-Free Diffusion Transformers for Low-Complexity MIMO Channel Estimation: Introduction

 To overcome limitations of classical estimators, deep learning (DL) approaches, e.g., \cite{8752012}, proposed to learn a direct mapping from received pilots to channels via supervised training.
 While effective, they typically require massive labeled training data that are costly to acquire in practice.
 Moreover, their supervised nature ties performance to the specific propagation conditions, such as signal-to-noise ratio (SNR), seen during training, limiting applicability under mismatched scenarios.

 To circumvent labeled data dependency, generative adversarial network (GAN)-based estimators \cite{9316250} have been explored to learn the underlying channel prior and reconstruct channels from noisy observations.
-However, the training of GAN is susceptible to instability and mode collapse, which limits their ability to capture diverse channel conditions in practical wireless environments.
+However, the training of GANs is susceptible to instability and mode collapse, which limits their ability to capture diverse channel conditions.

 Recently, diffusion models have emerged as powerful generative models for learning expressive data-driven priors and have been successfully applied to MIMO channel estimation, substantially outperforming conventional DL- and GAN-based estimators \cite{9957135, 10946972, 11297769, 10705115, liu2025flow}.
 Existing diffusion-based channel estimation methods can be broadly categorized into variance-exploding (VE), variance-preserving (VP), and flow-based approaches.
 VE-based methods typically train a score model to learn the gradient of the logarithm of the MIMO channel distribution and then use it as a learned prior for inference.
 For example, the estimator in \cite{9957135} performed iterative posterior sampling via annealed Langevin dynamics, while \cite{10946972} proposed a score-based variational inference scheme to accelerate estimation.
+In addition, \cite{11202793} accelerated inference via step-skipping and also considered a Tweedie's formula-based single-step denoiser as an extreme case, while \cite{11016071} further reduced the reverse process to approximately 10-15 diffusion steps.
 In contrast, VP-based methods train a denoiser under a VP corruption process to capture the channel prior and estimate channels through iterative posterior sampling \cite{11297769}.
 The authors in \cite{10705115} further reduced inference cost by initializing inference with an LS estimate and directly denoising it using a VP diffusion model to obtain the channel estimate.
-More recently, flow diffusion models have been proposed to learn a continuous-time velocity field that transports noise to data and enables faster generation \cite{lipman2022flow}.
-Building on this, a flow model-based channel estimator was proposed in \cite{liu2025flow} to leverage the learned velocity field as a data-driven prior for improving efficiency.
+More recently, flow model-based channel estimators, such as \cite{liu2025flow}, leveraged the learned velocity field as a data-driven prior for improved efficiency.